1001011000101101/ApiOutdatedFinding/README.md

 ------------------------------Solution--------------------------------------

-To resolve the problem we need grouping by API name.
-Sort in each group by API version and select all which version is not max:
+To resolve the problem we need grouping by API name and select all which version is not max:

 Mail App, Authentication API, v6<br/>
 Video Call App, Authentication API, v7<br/>